 The playfield is the biggest design difference.
 Slate is beautiful but heavy and expensive outdoors.
 Weather-resistant composite surfaces like Playcraft uses are engineered to resist moisture and warp less than MDF.
 The 1-inch composite on the Extera stays flat even after humidity swings.

-Aluminum frames won’t rust.
-Wood frames rot.
-If a table has any wood touching potential moisture, it’s a patio decoration, not a pool table.
+Aluminum frames won’t rust, and wood frames rot.
+If a table has any wood touching potential moisture, what you’re buying is patio decoration.

 The cloth matters too.
-Indoor tables use wool blends that fade fast in sunlight.
-Outdoor cloth is synthetic, treated to resist UV damage.
-It’s not quite as responsive as premium indoor cloth, but it won’t look bleached and destroyed after two seasons.
+Indoor tables use wool blends that fade fast in sunlight, while outdoor cloth is synthetic and treated to resist UV damage.
+It gives up a little response compared to premium indoor cloth, but two summers of sun won’t leave it bleached and threadbare.

 Cushions need to be sealed against moisture.
 Cheap tables have rubber that hardens and cracks.
 Playcraft’s K-66 cushions are designed for weathering and maintain response longer.